vickywane/digitaloceanspaces-upload-api/submission.md

 Going through the `schema.graphqls` file, there are only two mutation resolvers generated.
 One with the purpose of handling the user's creation, while the other handles the profile image uploads.

-Modify the `CreateUser` mutation with the code snippet below to insert a new row containing the user details input into the database
+Open the `schema.resolver.go` file, then modify the imports and the `CreateUser` mutation with the code snippet below to insert a new row containing the user details input into the database

 ```go